 Once your loved one has decided they are ready to start the removal, narrow down a starting point, and write out a plan, and set your goals.
 When writing out this plan, want to make a list of all your rooms that need some TLC.
 Put them in the order you wish to tackle them, based on priority and set completion dates.
 Tackle each space one day at a time or break them up so you work on one room a day or even just one hour a day.
 It’s totally up to you, if you’re just starting out even five minutes a day can start to create a huge difference.

 Let Them Feel in Control

-The most important thing you must remember when helping your loved one is you are just there for the support, this is not your project.
+You must remember that you are just there for the support, this is not your project.
 If you try to take charge, this could lead to some unwarranted feelings from their side.
-They may not be ready to let certain items go, and if you’re moving to fast, this can lead to feelings of resentment.
+They may not be ready to let certain items go, and if you’re moving too fast, this can lead to feelings of resentment.
 Before the process begins, you want to set boundaries.
 Make it clear you respect for their space, offer help when necessary, but let them make the decisions.
 Your job is to be as supportive and encouraging as possible.
 Celebrate the small and big wins with them, and remind them they are loved and not alone on this journey.

-If you have a loved one who is ready to start their journey to recovery, 1st Hoarding Clean Up is here to help you.
+If you have a loved one who is ready to start their journey to recovery, help is here!
 We take on each client with compassion in mind first, as we work together to help declutter your home and help guide the difficult decisions that come with it.
 Contact us today by calling 855-468-2588 or filling out a contact form here.